Forgiveness Frees You — Not Them

 Forgiveness becomes a tool of liberation, a reset button for your life.
 It’s the conscious act of reclaiming your emotional and spiritual authority.

-Acknowledge the pain.
 Don’t minimize it.
-Name it, feel it, validate it.
+Name it, feel it, and validate it.

 “I release the past and forgive everyone.
 I am free to move into a new, glorious experience.”